similie/similie-simple-logger/README.md

 # SimilieLogger

-This project is the primary firmware for running our field-based data loggers using Particle's architecture.
+This project is the primary firmware for running our field-based data loggers using Particle's IoT architecture.
 The software has been testing using Particle's 3.0 and 3.1-based firmware.
 It may compile with older versions, but we have found problems running the firmware with 3rd-party SIM cards.
-Additionally the software is intended for Particle's 3rd-gen Born, Argon Series and untested with other generatations.
+Additionally the software is intended for Particle's 3rd-gen Boron/Argon Series and untested with other generatations.
 For devices requiring serial communications such as the Atmos41 or Terros 10/11, please see our repository [similie/sdi12-allweather-interface](https://github.com/similie/sdi12-allweather-interface)

 ## Basic Architecture Overview